holuspokus/homebridge-pioneer-avr-2025/README.md

 * Customizing the visibility of inputs
 * Renaming inputs for easier identification
 * Remote control functionality on iOS devices
-* Using the iOS Remote's "Play/Pause" button to toggle between EXTENDED STEREO and PRO LOGIC 2 MOVIE modes
+* Using the iOS Remote's "Play/Pause" button or a HomeKit-Switch to toggle between EXTENDED STEREO and PRO LOGIC 2 MOVIE modes (configurable)
 * Automatic input discovery for seamless setup
 * Automatic receiver discovery for effortless integration
 * Easily switch between inputs using HomeKit switches for direct control and enhanced automation capabilities
-* **Toggle Listening Mode Options**: Configure the availability and display style of a dedicated HomeKit switch for toggling between two predefined listening modes.
 <br>
 <br>